praveen05git/JotterLitePro/README.md

 <h1 align="center">Jotter Lite Pro</h1>

 <p align="center">
-This is an Ad-free version of Jotter Lite!</br>
+Ad-free version of Jotter Lite!</br>
 You can take notes in Jotter and share your notes as a text file to anyone</br>
 Browse through your jots, Read them and also you can Edit them</br>
 Wanna note down something at night?
 Use the Night mode!</br>